cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-psql.md

 ## Description

-`psql` is a terminal-based front-end to Greenplum Database.
-It enables you to type in queries interactively, issue them to Greenplum Database, and see the query results.
+`psql` is a terminal-based front-end to Cloudberry Database.
+It enables you to type in queries interactively, issue them to Cloudberry Database, and see the query results.
 Alternatively, input can be from a file.
 In addition, it provides a number of meta-commands and various shell-like features to facilitate writing scripts and automating a wide variety of tasks.

 ## Options